PAIDiPaidThis.com

 • A dormer costs more than a rooflight conversion because you are building a new structure out of the roof, not just fitting windows into the existing slope.

-• A full-width rear dormer gives the most usable space and usually sits at the top of the dormer price range.
+• A full-width rear dormer gives the most usable space and usually sits at the top of the dormer price range, while a small box dormer for one window sits at the bottom.

-• Most dormers on the rear roof fall under permitted development within the size limits, so full planning permission is often not required.
+• Most dormers on the rear roof fall under permitted development within the size limits, so full planning permission is often not required, though it is worth checking before you commit to a design.

-• If the dormer sits on a wall shared with a neighbour, a party wall agreement is often needed before work starts.
+• If the dormer sits on a wall shared with a neighbour, a party wall agreement is often needed before work starts, and that process runs on its own timeline separate from planning.

 What people actually paid